vivaria/edisonrul.ing/docs/source/cards/d/destruction-ring.md

 ### Card Rulings

-●If the monster targeted by Destruction Ring is destroyed in a chain before Destruction Ring resolves, then the monster was not destroyed by Destruction Ring's effect and no damage is inflicted.
+*   If the monster targeted by Destruction Ring is destroyed in a chain before Destruction Ring resolves, then the monster was not destroyed by Destruction Ring's effect and no damage is inflicted.